Heckmann History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Heck, Hecke, van Heck, van Hecke, van den Hecke and others.

-More information is included under the topic Early Heckmann Notables in all our PDF Extended History products.
+More information is included under the topic Early Heckmann Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: